 Swedish Developer Digital Illusions Creative Entertainment (or DICE for short) began ‘Mirror’s Edge‘ as an attempt to diversify its portfolio beyond its core Battlefield franchise, and as a result was able to innovate player perspective.
 A first person view, attached atop an animation rig, rather than a typical 5 foot high floating camera a game for once has realistically rendered legs and feet.
 Changing the design of the FPS for better and ever.
 What’s more, the primary colour art style allows the gamer to focus on what’s in front of them and most important.
 At a swift 5 hours its worth a runthrough.

 Unlike my previous Hall of Game there is nothing that connects these three developers, (unless you want to count a stretch of Eastern Europe in each background) they are all 3 completely different approaches to the first person shooter genre.
 One is foreign flavoured literary adaptation, another a AAA console exclusive, and thirdly an experimental side project that takes the shooter out of FPS.
-All of them eventually found varying degrees of success and successors in; Last Light, Resistance 3 and an as of yet untitled sequel, proving that for this generation’s most popular genre that there is room to grow from all sides, scales, heights, shadows and perspectives.
+All of them eventually found varying degrees of success and successors in; Last Light, Resistance 3 and Catalyst, proving that for this generation’s most popular genre that there is room to grow from all sides, scales, heights, shadows and perspectives.